geohackweek/ghw2018_geoaffinity/README.md

 Similar questions could be answered by using software such as QGIS to compare different sectors.
 This process, however, isn't generalizable and has a steep learning curve, limiting the accessibility of the tool.

 ## Proposed Methods/Tools
-The usage of the Rodriguez Trasformation in order to standardize GDal, geoplot, python (some statistical libraries), APIs
+The usage of the Rodriguez Transformation in order to standardize GDal, geoplot, python (some statistical libraries), APIs

 ## Background Reading